Raneee/LUNA2016/README.md

 # Pulmonary Lung Nodule Recognition Using 3D Deep Convolutional Neural Network

 This is a code for Pulmonary Lung Nodule Recognition Using 3D Deep Convolutional Neural Network paper.

-3D CNN with shortcut connection and with dense connection is implemented.
+3D CNNs with shortcut connection and with dense connection is implemented.

 ## Requirments